 - 35 € if this fine is fixed (the vast majority of cases, 529 CPP together R49 CPC).

-If the scooters can not therefore, in principle, take the bike paths, "the authority vested with police power"(Ie the prefect of police in Paris or the town hall in the majority of the other cities) can authorize them to borrow it (R431-9 of the Highway Traffic Actsecond paragraph).
+If the scooters can not, as a matter of principle, use the cycle tracks, " the authority vested with police power "(Ie the prefect of police in Paris or the town hall in the majority of the other cities) can authorize them to borrow it (R431-9 of the Highway Traffic Actsecond paragraph).

 To my knowledge, in Paris, the prefect did not take such a measure: friends scooter, you are warned 🙂